phajy/DiscDegeneracies/poster/main.typ

 #let poster_models = secblock(fill: COLOR_GREEN)[
   = Models

-  We make use of the new general relativistic ray tracer #smallcaps[Gradus.jl] (Baker & Young 2025) which is able to model more realistic scenarios, specifically with arbitrary spacetimes, disc, and corona geometries.
-In this poster we restrict ourselves to an initial study of thick discs self-consistently illuminated by a lamppost corona (see, e.g., Taylor & Reynolds 2018).
+  We use of a new general relativistic ray tracer #smallcaps[Gradus.jl] (Baker & Young 2025) to model more realistic scenarios, with arbitrary spacetimes, disc, and corona geometries.
+Here we restrict ourselves to a study of thick discs self-consistently illuminated by a lamppost (see, e.g., Taylor & Reynolds 2018).

   #figure(
     block(image("figs/disc_profile_a_0.svg", width: 80%), stroke: 6pt, inset: SPACING, radius: SPACING, fill: white),